BryanDedeur/robot-navigation-project/README.md

 ```

 # Section 2 - Path Planning
-Purpose: to map a random path avoiding collidable objects
+Purpose: to map a random path from a start to a destination avoiding collidable objects

 ## Data Structure
 This part of the project required the following classes for successful path finding